HoldenLab/holdenlab.github.io/_pages/opportunities.md

 ## Undergraduate and Masters research projects

-Each year we host third and foruth year undergraduate research projects for Biochemistry and Biomedical Sciences students studying in our department (School of Life Sciences).
+Each year we host third and fourth year undergraduate research projects for Biochemistry and Biomedical Sciences students studying in our department (School of Life Sciences).
 If you are a third year student interested in pursuing a project in our lab, you can find out more under the "Teaching and Supervision" tab of [Séamus Holden's departmental web page](https://warwick.ac.uk/fac/sci/lifesci/people/sholden/).
 If you are interested in doing a fourth year MBio project in the lab please have a look at our [Research](/research/) page to get a general overview of what we are up to and then please get in touch.

 We also host summer research projects for  talented and self-motivated undergraduate students from any relevant training background.
 Warwick students can access funding via the [URSS scheme](https://warwick.ac.uk/services/skills/urss/).
 A range of bursary schemes for summer projects are available from learned societies such as the Microbiology Society or the Biochemical Society.